 Maybe he is right.
 Maybe not.
 Only God knows for sure.
 The Bible says

 (see Exodus) that the Egyptians chose to defy God's instructions, and

 it took ten plagues before they relented.
 Then they changed their minds,

 and rushed head long into complete disaster.
 I hope that is not the

 path we are on.
-I would not wish to go through such as this on a regular
+I would not wish to go through such as Covid-19 on a regular

 basis just because of our obstinacy.
 But, even Christians feel perfectly